Eboreg/klaatu-conky-conf/README.md

 The Lua script is supremely ugly with those hard-coded position values.
 Maybe it can be done better, but this was all the Lua I could put up with for now.

+Also, I don't know why the `${top mem N}` all say `inf`.
+Maybe I'll dig into that some day.
+But then again, maybe not.

 ![Conky screendump](/screenshot.png)

 ## Usage